Saint Catherine Greek Orthodox Church

 Links to the service text: Links to the service texts are through the Digital Chant Stand of our Archdiocese.
 For optimal viewing select the "GR-EN Text/Music" link for Matins (Orthros) and Divine Liturgy.
 Apps may be downloaded for your phone or tablet.
 Link to the Digital Chant Stand

-Coffee and Fellowship: Please join us for our Palm Sunday Luncheon in the Hellenic Cultural Center after the Divine Liturgy.
+Coffee and Fellowship: Please join us for coffee, fellowship and the Parish Assembly meeting in the Hellenic Cultural Center immediately following the Divine Liturgy.

 ____________